j00ml4/joomla-svn-clone/testing/trunk/unittest/README.txt

 Except for [1], the actual Testcase, other entries are optional.

-[1] JWhateverTest.php -- The Testcase of: class JWhatever
+[1] JWhateverTest.php -- The Testcase of class JWhatever
                from: /libraries/joomla/foobar/whatever.php
      implemented as: class TestOfJWhatever extends UnitTestCase

-[2] TODO.txt -- Optional notes with "things to do" about ANY of the Testcases in the ./foobar folder.
+[2] TODO.txt -- Optional notes with "things to do" about ANY of the Testcases in the ./foobar package.
 	Each entry should have a unique number so others can refer to it as "see: #23" in the file itself or "Foobar todo 23" in other areas of communication (forum, tracker, mail, IRC ...)
-Comments about failing Tests should refer to this file in prose and referenced in the test file's sources via "@todo number [other package]".
+	Comments and reasons about Tests failing should go into this file in prose and be simply referenced in the test file's sources via "@todo number [other package]".

 [3] JWhatever_helper.php -- Optional helper class for JWhateverTest.
 	The name of this class name MUST follow this convention: